Writers’ Guidelines

 CASLT’s editorial committee reviews each submission to determine its suitability for the magazine.
 If your article is accepted, it will be copyedited and translated.
 Articles received after a submission deadline may be held over for a future issue.
 Authors will receive a timeline for the issue in which their article will appear.

-Each of the 2023 issues of Réflexions (volume 42) will have an overarching theme.
-When submitting an article for consideration, please specify for which theme or issue you are submitting.
+Each of the 2026 issues of Réflexions (volume 45) will have a theme.
+When submitting an article for consideration, please specify for which issue you are submitting.
+Each issue has a limited amount of space for articles not related to the theme.

 |